redwoodjs/redwood/docs/docs/deploy/baremetal.md

 branch = "main"
 ```

-This lists a single server, providing the hostname and connection details (`username` and `agentForward`), which `sides` are hosted on this server (by default it's both web and api sides), the `path` to the app code and then which PM2 service names should be (re)started on this server.
+This lists a single server, in the `production` environment, providing the hostname and connection details (`username` and `agentForward`), which `sides` are hosted on this server (by default it's both web and api sides), the `path` to the app code and then which PM2 service names should be (re)started on this server.

 #### Config Options